evmcnb/quartz/content/Extradural haematoma.md

 ## Causes/Factors

 Any tear in dural venous sinus will result in extradural bleed
-- Suspect after any traumatic skull fracture - often fractured temporal or parietal bone causing lacerating to middle meningeal artery (pterion)
+- Suspect after any traumatic skull fracture - often fractured temporal or parietal [[Snippets/Bone|Bone]] causing lacerating to middle meningeal artery (pterion)

 ## Symptoms